 Students must complete independent assignments, participate in classroom/lab, and demonstrate skills working with residents.
-To successfully complete the program, students must pass the final examination with a 75% or greater, which correlates with the state testing written examination requirement.
+Students must maintain an 80% or greater on all coursework and must pass the final examination with a 75% or greater which correlates with the state testing written examination requirement.
 The final exam can be taken as a written or oral exam.